-Figure 10a shows that CTRL-500 (blue) and GPS-500 (red) have a similar distribution of specific humidity at 700 hPa, with median values of 5.3 g kg-1 and extremes as large as 6.5 g kg-1.
-The impact of exclusively nudging RAD (yellow) soundings is an increase of specific humidity.
-This is mostly due to the influence of the Nimes_0515 sounding as discussed above.
-The impact of HR (Fig. 10.a), in contrast, is a reduction of the median and larger variability compared to CTRL-500.
+Figure 10a shows that CTRL-500 (blue) and GPS-500 (red) have a similar distribution of specific humidity at 700 hPa, with median values of $5.3 \,\mathrm{g \, kg^{-1}}$ and extremes as large as $6.5 \,\mathrm{g \, kg^{-1}}$ .
+The impact of exclusively nudging RAD (yellow) soundings is an increase in specific humidity.
+This is mostly due to the influence of the Nîmes\0515 sounding as discussed above.
+The impact of HR (Fig. 10a), in contrast, is a reduction of the median and larger variability compared to CTRL-500.
 The GPS-RAD-HR-500 (purple) simulation shows increased humidity, mostly due to the RAD contribution.
 Regarding horizontal wind speed (Fig. 10b), GPS-500 (red), HR-500 (green), and GPS-RAD-HR-500 (purple) show hardly any differences compared to CTRL (blue).
-However, the Nimes_0515 sounding enhances the speed at this level, probably due to enhanced convection inducing stronger winds.
+However, the Nîmes 0515 sounding enhances the speed at this level, probably due to enhanced convection inducing stronger winds.
 The impact for moisture flux at 700 hPa (Fig. 10c) can be understood as the combination of humidity and wind changes.
 CTRL-500 (blue), GPS-500 (red), and HR-500 (green) show very similar median values of moisture flux, close to 0.12 kg ms-1.
-For their part, RAD-500 (yellow) and GPS-RAD-HR-500 (purple) show an increased moisture flux with extreme values reaching 0.2 and 0.19 kg ms-1, respectively (Fig.10c).
-Regarding temperature (Fig. 10.d), GPS-500 (red)

-slightly reduces the values, likewise specific humidity.
-Due to weaker convection less latent heat is released in the process of

-- 590 condensation and less mixing occurs from the PBL to the free troposphere.
+For their part, RAD-500 (yellow) and GPS-RAD-HR-500 (purple) show an increased moisture flux with extreme values reaching 0.2 and 0.19 kg ms-1, respectively (Fig. 10c).
+Regarding temperature (Fig. 10d), GPS-500 (red) slightly reduces the values as well as specific humidity.
+Due to weaker convection, less latent heat is released in the process of condensation and less mixing occurs from the PBL to the free troposphere.
 However, the RAD-500 (yellow) simulation shows larger extremes.
-This further supports the hypothesis that the Nimes_0515 sounding sampled in a precipitation area affected by latent heating and vertical moisture fluxes.
-Finally, GPS-RAD-HR-500 (purple) shows 75th percentile values up to 4.5°C influenced by the RAD and HR measurements.
-Regarding atmospheric instability, Fig. 10.d represents Convective Available Potential Energy (CAPE; Moncrieff and Miller, 1976), and Fig. 10.e KO-index (Andersson et al., 1989).
-CAPE provides a - 595 quantitative estimation of the energy available for lifting of a hypothetical air parcel in the lowest 50 hPa of the atmosphere.
-The KO-index provides an estimation of potential instability.
-CTRL-500 (blue) shows the largest atmospheric instability (high CAPE, low KO-index).
-The nudged simulations show lower instability (CAPE and KO-index).
-In the case of GPS-500 (red) and HR-500 (green) explicable from the drying of the atmospheric profile down to the surface, which reduces equivalent potential temperature (θ_e) for both CAPE and KO-index calculations.
-For RAD-500 (yellow) and GPS-RAD-HR-500 (purple), - 600 the moisture increase at 700 hPa is interpreted as an increase of θ_e at that level, hence leading to a less steep lapse rate decreasing CAPE (Figs 10e) and increasing KO-index.
-It is worth noting that for this case study, not only the low-level conditional instability defines the environment for convection but also the cold front and upper-level divergence that release potential instability.
+This further supports the hypothesis that the Nîmes\0515 sounding sampled in a precipitation area affected by latent heating and vertical moisture fluxes.
+Finally, GPS-RAD-HR-500 (purple) shows 75th percentile values up to 4.5 °C influenced by the RAD and HR measurements.
+Regarding atmospheric instability, Fig. 10.d represents convective available potential energy (CAPE; Moncrieff and Miller, 1976), and Fig. 10e represents the KO index (Andersson et al., 1989).
+CAPE provides a quantitative estimation of the energy available for lifting of a hypothetical air parcel in the lowest 50 hPa of the atmosphere.
+The KO index provides an estimation of potential instability.
+CTRL-500 (blue) shows the largest atmospheric instability (high CAPE, low KO index).
+The nudged simulations show lower instability (CAPE and KO index).
+In the case of GPS-500 (red) and HR-500 (green), the latter is explicable from the drying of the atmospheric profile down to the surface, which reduces equivalent potential temperature ( $\theta_e$ ) for both CAPE and the KO index.
+For RAD-500 (yellow) and GPS-RAD-HR-500 (purple), the moisture increase at 700 hPa is interpreted as an increase in $\theta_e$ at that level, hence leading to a less steep lapse rate decreasing CAPE (Figs 10e) and increasing the KO index.
+It is worth noting that for this case study not only the low-level conditional instability defines the environment for convection but also the cold front and upper-level divergence that release potential instability.
 From this analysis we conclude that after 05:00 UTC the humidity increase at 700 hPa was the dominating factor invigorating convection.

-605 5 Conclusions
+5 Conclusions